 One of the rules I have is that I will always offer to pray for people who don’t know God and express a need.
 It’s amazing how God shows up in those moments – He loves to demonstrate His incredible love for people at those times but He is relying on you and I to grasp the opportunity with open hands!
 Believe me – you will love those moments.
 It’s time to grow your faith!

 5. Take A Step Of Faith

 We have a young woman in our church who has just led worship for the first time.
 She did great and we discovered that God had given her a wonderful gift.
-The question is this: How will you find out what God has gifted you to do if you don't take that initial step of faith?'
-Click To Tweet
+The question is this: How will you find out what God has gifted you to do if you don’t take that initial step of faith?

 No Jump Leads!

 I realised a long time ago that no one else could jump start my faith.
 It wasn’t my pastor or leaders job.
 I had to be a self starter and take responsibility.
 I’ve tried my best with Gods help to achieve this.
 We live in unprecedented times and believers need to be strong and mature not weak and insipid for who knows what the future holds.
-Can I encourage you today to grow your faith.
+Can I encourage you today to use these five ways to grow your faith.
 You won’t be disappointed.

 If you’ve enjoyed this post you might like to check out my book entitled ‘Imagine’ that is all about trusting God based on the amazing promise in Proverbs 3:5-6.
 Imagine is available at Amazon and Barnes & Noble and other major book sellers worldwide.